MSHSL releases spring activities participation limits

-Staying consistent with Emergency Executive Order 20-02 issued on March 15, 2020, by Gov. Tim Walz, the Minnesota State High School League has released a statement on participation limitations for spring activities.
+Staying consistent with Emergency Executive Order 20-02 issued on March 15, 2020, by Governor Walz, the Minnesota State High School League has released a statement on participation limitations for spring activities.

 - There will be no MSHSL activities and athletics.
 This includes all participation including, but not limited to training, practices, scrimmages, and contests.